it-economics/itea-be/kata-instructions.md

 or on application-specific code.
 </details>

-#### d) There are cases in the codebase where an implementation has the *exact same* name as the interface it implements.
-How is that possible?
-Can you find them?
+#### d) There are two cases in the codebase (ReceiptPresenter and UserInfoPresenter) where an implementation has the *exact same* name as the interface it implements.
+What are the consequences?
 Who defines the interface (i.e., *requires* the dependency), and who fulfills the contract?

 <details>
 <summary>Hint</summary>